nikumar1206/daily_projects/w7d3/README.md

 # Additional Topics

   - Like we say for every assessment, you should strive for understanding.
 Really ask yourself why we're doing every piece of the auth pattern.
   - You may be inclined to try to memorize the whole pattern but we do not recommend that.
-You can use some mnemonic devices to help you remember what methods you need for the User model for example (FGRIPE).
+You can use some mnemonic devices to help you remember what methods you need for the User model for example (FGRIPE/FIG VAPER).
 You should still understand why you need each method, but memorizing the names might be helpful.
   - The test is more than just the auth pattern!
 Make sure you are comfortable with views and controllers and models and how they all work together at a high level.
   - Make sure to understand how Capybara finds elements on the page.
-In `a04p_solution/app/views/sessions/new.html.erb`, if we make the label `username` (lower case) or if we remove the `for` from the label, Capybara won't be able to find the input.
+In `rails_2_practice_solution/app/views/sessions/new.html.erb`, if we make the label `username` (lower case) or if we remove the `for` from the label, Capybara won't be able to find the input.
   - There will be an optional assessment walkthrough on Monday in two parts, first during study hall and then over lunch.